-The EU Benchmark Regulation (BMR) introduced a new regime for benchmark administrators which ensures the accuracy and integrity of benchmarks.
-Below is some relevant information for benchmark administrators on notifications and fees.
+The Benchmark Regulation (BMR) introduced a new regime for benchmark administrators which ensures the accuracy and integrity of benchmarks.

-BMR does not require an authorised administrator to notify us of new benchmarks or families.
-However, if you wish to do so you may update the benchmark schedule you used during the authorisation/registration process and send it to us via email at: [email protected].
+The BMR does not require an authorised administrator to notify us of new benchmarks or families.
+However, if you wish to do so you may update the benchmark schedule you used during the authorisation/registration process and send it to us via email.

 Articles 26(2) and 24(3) BMR require administrators to notify the FCA in the event their benchmarks change categories, i.e. they move from significant to non-significant and vice versa.

-In addition, we would be grateful if you inform us:
+In addition, we would be grateful if you could inform us:

-- If the estimated usage of a significant benchmark you administer is close to or reaches the critical benchmark thresholds set out in Article 20(1) BMR (in which case we would then get in touch with you in respect of any next steps).
+- If the estimated usage of a significant benchmark you administer is close to or reaches the critical benchmark thresholds set out in Article 20(1).

 - If you intend to or begin to administer a significant benchmark.